rahmous/rahmous/README.md

 - 👀 I’m interested in ...code
 - 🌱 I’m currently learning ...coding
 - 💞️ I’m looking to collaborate on ...people
-- 📫 How to reach me ...look at my projets or give me mony
+- 📫 How to reach me ...look at my projets or give me money
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...